simpleAdam/react-components/readme.md

-repo for styled components mainly
+repo for a kind of styled components mainly